meleu/tdd-ruby/arrays-and-floats.md

 end
 ```

-Our TODO list now like this:
+Our TODO list is now like this:

 > - [x] calculate the sum
 > - [ ] calculate the average